 Cherry Beach was donated to Chikaming Township by the Warren Family in 1922.
-The Township has a unique opportunity to purchase and preserve a beautiful, undeveloped parcel of land immediately adjacent to Cherry Beach.
-The Cherry Beach Committee, a grassroots group of concerned citizens, has helped the Township raise funds and public awareness.
+The Township has the opportunity to purchase and preserve a beautiful, undeveloped parcel of land immediately adjacent to Cherry Beach.
+The Cherry Beach Committee, a grassroots group of concerned citizens, is helping the Township raise funds and public awareness.
 This acquisition would protect nearly 3 acres of woods and increase the Park’s current lakefront by more than 2.5 times, from 253 feet to 657 feet.
 We have 7 miles of lakefront in Chikaming Township.
 Only 2% is public.
-This acquisition will protect this land from private development forever.
+A public acquisition will protect this land from private development forever.

 In 2018, the Township applied for a Michigan Department of Natural Resources Trust Fund grant (MNRTF) that would supply 75% of the purchase price.
 More than 900 individuals, foundations and other organizations enthusiastically came together to pledge more than the required minimum 25% State match or nearly $1.2 million.
 However, because MNRTF had fewer dollars in its 2018 allocation pool than in recent years to award community acquisition projects, our score fell just below the threshold for available State funds.